Utkarsha-mane/Marketing-Analysis-System/README.md

   characters, so `PasswordHash` is a predictable, fixed-width column.

-**Where plain SHA-256 falls short of a production password store** (stated here deliberately rather than left implicit): SHA-256 is *fast* by design — it was built for data-integrity checksums, not credential storage — which means an attacker who obtains the `MarketingUser` table can brute-force or dictionary-attack it at billions of hashes/second on commodity GPU hardware.
+**Where plain SHA-256 falls short of a production password store** (stated here deliberately rather than left implicit): SHA-256 is *fast* by design - it was built for data-integrity checksums, not credential storage - which means an attacker who obtains the `MarketingUser` table can brute-force or dictionary-attack it at billions of hashes/second on commodity GPU hardware.
 It also has no per-user salt, so two users with the same password produce identical hashes and are vulnerable to precomputed rainbow-table lookups.
-For a project scoped as an internal, access-gated dashboard (not a public-facing credential store), this trade-off is acceptable; the recommended production upgrade — noted here explicitly rather than assumed — is a slow, salted algorithm such as **bcrypt**, **scrypt**, or **Argon2**, each of which adds a random per-user salt and a tunable computational cost factor that scales with hardware improvements.

 ---